lnc1002/TFM-Newborn_Cries_Classification/data/Audios/README.md

 After extracting the audio from the videos, all extracted audio files have the extension **.wav** and the original name of the different files has been preserved.
-These audio files are organised in the same directory system as the videos and consist of **63 audio files**.
+These audio files are organised in the same directory system as the videos and consist of **63 audio files**:
 *  Unclassified (58 files)
 *  Mild_encephalopathy (1 file)
 *  Severe_encephalopathy (1 file)